crywolfe/usus/ssl_rails_documentation.md

 ### Set Up the WEBrick SSL Server on LocalHost

-Out of the box, Rails with WEBrick server does not provide an easy solution to build an SSL server using https for development purposes on localhost.
+Out of the box, Rails with WEBrick server does not provide an easy solution to build an SSL server using HTTPS for development purposes on localhost.

-However, running an https WEBrick server on `https://localhost:3000` is not difficult and can be accomplished as described below.
+However, running an HTTPS WEBrick server on `https://localhost:3000` is not difficult and can be accomplished as described below.

 Insert the following code into the `config.ru` file located in the root of the Rails application.